AdaCore/spark2014/docs/guidance/main.rst

 Rewriting the Code to Avoid False Alarms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: False alarm

 In cases where the code can be modified, it may be a good idea to rewrite it so that GNATprove can successfully verify data initialization.
 In the following, we list these modifications, starting from the least intrusive and ending with the most intrusive.
-It's best to initialize variables at declaration and this is the recommended work-around whenever possible since it only requires modifying the variable declaration and is not very error-prone.
-However, it is impossible for variables of a private type and may be difficult for complex data and inefficient for large structures.
+It's best to initialize variables at their declaration, and this is the recommended work-around whenever possible since it only requires modifying the variable declaration and is not very error-prone.
+However, it is not applicable to variables of a private type and may be difficult for complex data and inefficient for large structures.

 .. code-block:: ada